lrc-se/bth-sg-client/vue.md

 This does, however, require a build step where this *.vue* file is compiled into a form that Vue can use.

-The main advantages to this approach include clear separation of the constituent parts of the component, with accurate syntax highlighting for them all, while maintaining encapsulation for the component as a whole.
+The main advantages to this approach include clear separation of the constituent parts of the component, with accurate syntax highlighting for them all, while still maintaining encapsulation for the component as a whole.
 The result is an entity that is more easily handled, especially when the size and complexity of the application under development starts to grow.

 The subsequent examples all use single file components with ES6 syntax, which the build step can easily handle with tools like [Babel](https://babeljs.io/).